Social Welfare Faculty at UAlbany-SUNY

 Telephone: (518) 442-5347

 Philip McCallion, Ph.D.
-ACSW is Professor in the School of Social Welfare at the University at Albany, a Hartford Geriatric Social Work Faculty Scholar and Mentor and is Director of the Institute for Social Services Research and Development.
-Within the newly formed institute Dr. McCallion directs the Center for Excellence in Aging Services and the NIDA-funded Child Welfare, Drug Abuse and Intergenerational Risk Research Center.
+ACSW is Professor in the School of Social Welfare at the University at Albany, a Hartford Geriatric Social Work Faculty Scholar and Mentor and is Co-Director of the Center for Excellence in Aging & Community Wellness.

-Dr. McCallion's research has been supported by grants and awards from the National Institute on Drug Abuse, the U.S. Administration on Aging, the John A. Hartford Foundation, the Joseph P. Kennedy Jr., Foundation, the Alzheimer's Association, the Agency for Health Quality Research, the Health Research Board of Ireland, the Irish Hospice Foundation and New York State's Department of Health, Office for the Aging, Office for Children and Family Services and Developmental Disabilities Planning Council.
+Dr. McCallion's research has been supported by grants and awards from the National Institute on Drug Abuse, National Institute on Aging, the U.S. Health Resources and Services Administration, the U.S. Administration on Aging/Administration on Community Living, the Centers for Disease Control and Prevention, the John A. Hartford Foundation, the Joseph P. Kennedy Jr., Foundation, the Atlantic Philanthropies, the Alzheimer's Association, the Agency for Health Quality Research, the Health Research Board of Ireland, the Irish Hospice Foundation and New York State's Department of Health, Office for the Aging, Office for Children and Family Services, Office for People with Developmental Disabilities and Developmental Disabilities Planning Council.

-Dr. McCallion has over 70 publications on interventions with caregivers of frail elderly, persons with Alzheimer's disease, and persons with intellectual/developmental disabilities.
-He is co-editor of Grandparents as carers of children with disabilities: Facing the challenges , co-author of Maintaining Communication with Persons with Dementia and has produced videotape and cd-rom based training and self instructional materials on Intellectual Disabilities and Dementia and on End of Life Care for Persons with Intellectual Disabilities.
+Dr. McCallion has over 100 publications on interventions with older adults with chronic conditions, caregivers of frail elderly, persons with Alzheimer's disease, and persons with intellectual/developmental disabilities.
+He is editor of Housing for the Elderly: Policy and Practice Issues; co-editor of Grandparents as Carers of Children with Disabilities: Facing the Challenges, and of Social Work Practice Research for the 21st Century; co-author of Maintaining Communication with Persons with Dementia and has produced videotape and CD-ROM-based training and self-instructional materials on Financial Abuse Prevention, Intellectual Disabilities and Dementia and on End of Life Care for Persons with Intellectual Disabilities.
 Dr. McCallion has also written on management issues for the providers of human services.
-He is co-editor of Total Quality Management in the Social Services: Theory and practice.
+He is co-editor of Total Quality Management in the Social Services: Theory and Practice.

 Mary McCarthy, Lecturer,